reactjs/React.NET/site/jekyll/guides/msbuild.md

 (https://www.nuget.org/packages/React.MSBuild/) NuGet package which will automatically modify your web application's `.csproj` file to reference the task and run it after every site compilation.
-To customise the process (for example, to only compile the JSX files for release builds), modify the `TransformJsx` build target that was added to the csproj file.
+To customise the process (for example, to only compile the JSX files for release builds), modify the `TransformBabel` build target that was added to the csproj file.

 The NuGet package is good for getting started quickly, but it has some